nsauzede/realist/README.md

 # rtiow
 This is my implementation of the excellent [RTIOW ray tracing book](https://raytracing.github.io/) in :
 Rust, Nelua, Nim, C, C++, Odin, V and Go.
+NEW!
+An interactive Javascript version can be [explored here](https://nsauzede.github.io/realist/) (WIP)

 ![C RTIOW screenshot](main14.png)